emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 <!-- JWH Comments: May want to add a few more examples on top of DNA sequencing and sensor networks.
 I am thinking LHC and astronomy, but outside my field so don't know good one.
 Some references for those too could also be added.
 I removed the second mention of heterogeneity, seemed redundant. -->

 Data is the central currency of science but the nature of scientific data has changed dramatically with the rapid pace of technology.
-This rapid change has lead to an increasing heterogeneity of data in discipline, format, size, complexity and use case (e.g. the importance of data sharing).
+This rapid change has led to an increasing heterogeneity of data in discipline, format, size, complexity and use case (e.g. the importance of data sharing).
 For example, improvements in high throughput DNA sequencing and sustained institutional support for large sensor networks [@Reid2014, @Hampton2013] have lead to the creation of massive quanities of data.
 At the same time collaboration between researchers is becoming increasingly common [@Adams2012] with increased coordination between researchers collecting data [@Fraser2013].
-These changes mean that data commonly ranges from petabytes of information stored in remote databases to Excel spreadsheets and lab notebooks on shelves.
+These changes mean that data can range from petabytes of information stored in professionally-maintained databases to Excel spreadsheets on a single computer to lab notebooks on shelves.

-While much has been written about both the virtues of data sharing [@Wolkovich2012, @Roche2014] and best practices to do so [@White2013, @Goodman2014] how to store data is a much less discussed topic.
-Proper storage of data is a prerequisite for any sharing, and indeed lack of proper storage may also contribute to the phenomenon of data decay or "data entropy", as time passes data is less and less accessible (publicly shared or not) [@Pepe2014, @Vines2014, @Michener2012, @Michener1997].
+While much has been written about both the virtues of data sharing [@Wolkovich2012, @Roche2014] and best practices to do so [@White2013, @Goodman2014], how to store data is a much less discussed topic.
+Proper storage of data is a prerequisite for any sharing, and indeed lack of proper storage may also contribute to the phenomenon of data decay or "data entropy": as time passes data is less and less accessible (publicly shared or not) [@Pepe2014, @Vines2014, @Michener2012, @Michener1997].
 Best practices for data storage often begin and end with "use a community standard repository" and this is by all means a great practice.
-However data storage policies are highly variable between repositories [@Marcial2010] and data best storage practices will facilitate transition from local storage to repository.
-Furthermore your data may not fit with an existing repository, or only derived data products (vs raw data) are suitable, or an existing repository may have lax standards.
+However, data storage policies are highly variable between repositories [@Marcial2010] and data best storage practices will facilitate transition from local storage to repository.
+Furthermore your data may not fit with an existing repository, or only derived data products (versus raw data) are suitable, or an existing repository may have lax standards.
 What follows are 10 simple rules for data storage.
 These ideas grew out of a long discussion between Software Carpentry instructors [@Wilson2014].
-Software carpentry instructors are  scientists from diverse backgrounds who have encountered a variety of data storage challenges and are active in teaching other scientists computing and data best practices.
-Thus, this our collective experience provides a unique perspective to comment on a variety of data storage challenges.
+Software Carpentry instructors are  scientists from diverse backgrounds who have encountered a variety of data storage challenges and are active in teaching other scientists computing and data best practices.
+Thus, our collective experience provides a unique perspective to comment on a variety of data storage challenges.

 <!--   Original intro thoughts